-The fleet maintenance division budget increased 5.38%.
-Compensation increases in the 2019-2021 Collective Bargaining Agreement between the Central Whidbey Island Fire & Rescue and Local 4299 International Association of Firefighters (IAFF) (CWIFR & Local 4299, 2019) was the major factor influencing the fleet maintenance division budget.
-In addition, the fleet maintenance division shifted its database from a district server to cloud based software as a service (SAS).
-This increased expense, but increased security and flexibility.
-This page intentionally blank
+The fleet maintenance division budget increased 2.37%.
+Compensation increases in the 2019-2021 Collective Bargaining Agreement between the Central Whidbey Island Fire & Rescue and Local 4299 International Association of Firefighters (IAFF) (CWIFR & Local 4299, 2019) was the major factor influencing this increase in the fleet maintenance division budget.